tmenguy/ha-solcast-solar/README.md

 > [!NOTE]
 >
-> Retained dampened historical forecasts is a recent change, and may require automation modification to read undampened forecast history instead.
+> Retained dampened historical forecasts is a recent change, and may require automation modification to read un-dampened forecast history instead.
 See [Reading forecast values in an automation](#reading-forecast-values-in-an-automation) and [Changes](#changes) below.

 Per-site and per-half hour dampening is possible only by using the `solcast_solar.set_dampening` action or modifying a dampening configuration file.
 See [Granular dampening](#granular-dampening) below.